cartowong/oo/README.md

 amy$sayHi()               # Hi, my name is AMY CHAN.
 ```

+## Using `this` and `parentMethod`

+When you call `addMethod` or `overrideMethod`, the second argument is a function object f.
+In the argument list of f, you could choose to add the special arguments `this` or `parentMethod` (if you are overriding a method).
+This allows you to reference to the current object and the parent method within the body of f.
+Note that these two named function arguments are optional.
+You do not need to add them into the argument list if you do not use them in the function body.

 ## Private read-only fields
 An object may have private read-only fields.
 In the example below, the field `count` of the `Counter` object is private read-only.
 It is private since it cannot be accessed after the `Counter` object is created.
 It is read-only in the sense that methods of `Counter` are not able to change its value.